JanJereczek/nlo-rtipping/README.md

 ## Read the Docs!

-The motivation, experimental setup, results and interpretation is documented in the `papers/` directory.
+The motivation, experimental setup, results and interpretation is documented in `docs/NLO_Rtipping.pdf`.